mobile app bar

 NBA legend Julius Erving speaks while Magic Johnson looks on during the NBA All-Star Game Legends Brunch at Ernest N. Morial Convention Center.

-Magic Johnson was known for his sweet moves on the court and his eccentric lifestyle off of it.
-But many seem to forget that the Hall of Famer gained his confidence because he knew how important it was to escape poverty.
+Nobody knows better than Magic how how important discipline, focus and hard work were to escape poverty.
 The Lakers legend famously grew up in a poor family, where he, his parents, and his 9 siblings all shared a three-bedroom household.

-Johnson opened up about that tough living situation during a talk at a private event decades ago.
-“You can’t be late to the dinner table when you’ve got nine other brothers and sisters,” he somberly joked.
-“So a lot of times, I went to bed hungry,” he added after taking a slight pause to remember how difficult being a kid was.
+Johnson opened up about that tough childhood during a talk at a private event decades ago.
+“You can’t be late to the dinner table when you’ve got nine other brothers and sisters,” he somberly joked in an interview with The Limits.
+“So a lot of times, I went to bed hungry,” he added, after taking a slight pause to remember how difficult it was being a Johnson kid.

 Johnson never got the Dr. Js, but he did get his own shoe deal with Converse

-While Magic missed out on getting those Pumas that he wanted as a child, he did manage to do something just as good: get his own sneaker.
+While Magic Johnson may have missed out on getting those Pumas that he wanted as a kid, he eventually managed something way better: get his own sneaker line.

 The now 65-year-old Hall of Famer signed with Converse in 1979, a deal that made a large portion of his money until dropping the brand in 1991.